-For one brief, glorious moment, as Clive Adams fired home from close range, it looked as if Lynn had done the impossible.
+For one brief, glorious moment, as Clive Adams fired home from close range, it looked as if Lynn had done the impossible, writes Chris Dainty.

-But as hundreds of visiting fans prepared to celebrate a last gasp 2-2 equaliser the linesman's flag hot up to signal offside and sound the death knell for the linnets FA Cup dreams.
+But as hundreds of visiting fans prepared to celebrate a last-gasp 2-2 equaliser the linesman's flag shot up to signal offside and sound the death knell of the Linnets FA Cup dreams.

-Burrows showed promise on the left wing, twisting and turning the Kettering defence on several occasions, but the quality of his crosses and the number of Lynn players getting into forward positions fell sort of what has come to be expected.
+Burrows showed early promise on the left wing, twisting and turning the Kettering defence on several occasions, but the quality of his crosses and the number of players getting into forward positions fell short of what has come to be expected.

 Both sides were finding it difficult to string more than two or three passes together and there were a number of crunching tackles to keep the referee occupied.